What is a Collar Bolt?

 Disadvantages of the use of the collar bolts

-- Some filed experience showed that it is nonmandatory to remove the bundle if the channel removed.
+- Some field experience showed that it is nonmandatory to remove the bundle if the channel is removed.
 This opinion is built on some special experience in using cam profile gaskets and the application of initial proper stress to reach the desired gasket stress.

 - In case of using tapped holes and the bolts get stuck and the attendance for the holes machining and replacement of the bolts would be time-consuming and might be beyond the readiness of the maintenance crew for the task.

 - Marking or stamping of the collar bolts has to be adequate to avoid misleading the maintenance crew otherwise, they may remove collar bolts by mistake.

 - Relative higher cost due to the bigger tube sheet size and the aching required for the bolt holes in the tube sheet.

 Few more resources for you..